-The set of analytic techniques used in this evidence report was extensive.
-Random- effects meta-analyses were used to pool data from different studies.
+If quantitative analysis was appropriate, random- effects meta-analyses were used to pool data from different studies.
 Differences in the findings of studies (heterogeneity) were identified using I2.
 Sensitivity analyses, aimed at testing the robustness of our findings, included the use of cumulative random-effects meta-analysis.
 The presence of publication bias was tested for using the "trim and fill" method when appropriate.
+If quantitative analysis was not possible or appropriate, a qualitative analysis of the evidence was conducted.